rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 __________________________

 ### Consul
 Another approach uses [Consul](https://www.consul.io/) to coordinate clustering.
-The advantage of this approach is that you do not need to know the network addresses of all nodes ahead of time.
+The advantage of this approach is that you do not need to know the network addresses of the nodes ahead of time -- as nodes comes up they use Consul to share networking information, allowing the nodes to find each other automatically on the network.

 Let's assume your Consul cluster is running at `http://example.com:8500`.
 Let's also assume that you are going to run 3 rqlite nodes, each node on a different machine.
 Launch your rqlite nodes as follows: